 Step 4: Set Up Your Post Categories

-(Posts – Categories)
+(WP Posts Menu – Categories)

-This opens the ‘Categories’ panel …
+This opens the ‘Categories’ screen …

 (Categories panel – Add New Category area)

-(Post Categories panel – Add New Category section fields)
+(Categories panel – Add New Category section fields)

-Click the ‘Add New Category’ button to add your new category …
+Click Add New Category to add the new category …

 You can also create “nested’ or hierarchical categories for your posts …

-(Nested post categories)
+(Hierarchical list of post categories)

-(Post Categories box – Add New Category)
+(Post Categories section – Add New Category)

-If you need to add a new category while creating or editing a post:
+To add a new category while creating or editing a post:

-- Click on +Add New Category,
+- Click on the ‘+Add New Category’ link,

-- Click on Add New Category …
+- Click Add New Category …

 (New post category added)

 Deleting a category does not delete the posts assigned to that category.
-Instead, any posts assigned to the deleted category will be reassigned to the WordPress default category (this is covered further below).
+Instead, posts assigned to the deleted category will be reassigned to the WordPress default category (this is covered further below).

 You can delete WordPress categories individually, or in bulk.

-Deleting Single Categories
+How To Delete Single Categories